sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 | **Path Oscillation**| Frequent path length switching |
 | **Path Hunting** | Increasing path length, then withdrawal |
 | **Discovery** | Prolonged announcements, few changes |

+These initial thresholds are just a starting point, and I will definitely refine them as the project goes on.

 ---